 - Dowdy, J. K., & Cushner, K. (Eds.).
 (2014).
 Reading Between the Lines: Activities for Developing Social Awareness Literacy.
 Lanham, MD.: Rowman & Littlefield Publishing Group.

-- Bullying in Schools: Boske, C., & Onsanloo, A. (2015).
+- Boske, C., & Osanloo, A. (2015).
 Students, Teachers, and Leaders Addressing Bullying in Schools.
-Rotterdam, The Netherlands: Sense Publishers.
+Leiden, The Netherlands: Sense Publishers.

 - Beautiful Trouble